Here is some guidance on the AATs rules if you’ve been declared bankrupt:

 If your conviction relates to fraud, dishonesty or financial crime you will not be entitled to AAT student membership.

-If you have ever been bankrupt, had an IVA, CCJ or criminal offence record you should read the AAT’s guidance in full before applying for membership or purchasing an AAT course from a training provider.
+If you have ever been bankrupt, had an IVA, CCJ or criminal offence record you should contact the AAT directly to get advice and guidance, before applying for membership or purchasing an AAT course from a training provider.